 For purposes of the Undergraduate Research Symposium, an abstract summarizes a professional presentation.
 It helps authors get to the essence of their work, and helps the Symposium Program Committee decide what presentation category best represents the research.

 Note: Titles are limited to 75 characters.
 Abstracts are limited to 150 words.

-Titles and abstracts will be available for the general public to read, both are critical; it will help attendees decide whether or not to attend your presentation.
+Titles and abstracts (for International Day only) will be available for the general public to read, both are critical; it will help attendees decide whether or not to attend your presentation.

 First, write a title that can be understood by the audience you hope to reach (Symposium attendees).
 For your abstract, write about the "what” and the “why" of your research, write about your process, methods and results.
 Finally, provide conclusions, and discuss implications and prospects for future work.